The Documents in the Case by Dorothy L. Sayers and Robert Eustace

 What I've said about it on Shedunnit

 The Documents in the Case has been mentioned in several episodes of the podcast.
 It came up in Death on Paper, which is about the phenomenon of epistolary mysteries.
 It featured heavily in Who Was Robert Eustace?, which covers the murky biography of the book's co-writer.
-And it is mentioned in Dorothy L Sayers Solves Her Mystery.
+It is also mentioned in Dorothy L Sayers Solves Her Mystery.
+It appeared as the focus of episode 13 of Green Penguin Book Club.

 Where to Buy This Book (While Supporting the Podcast)